SanKrishnan/Lectures-to-Notes-Generator/README.md

-🎧 LectNotes AI – Smart Lecture Assistant

-LectNotes AI is an AI-powered web application that converts lecture audio into readable text and concise summaries.
-It also supports English-to-Hindi translation to help multilingual learners understand academic content more effectively.

-✨ Key Features

-🎤 Speech-to-Text Conversion
-Converts lecture audio files into text using the Whisper speech recognition model.

-📘 Automatic Lecture Summarization
-Generates concise summaries from long lecture transcripts using transformer-based NLP models.

-🌐 English → Hindi Translation
-Supports multilingual learning by translating transcripts and summaries into Hindi.

-📄 PDF Download
-Allows users to download transcripts and summaries as PDF files.

-🎨 Simple & Interactive UI
-Built using Streamlit with a clean and user-friendly interface.

-🧠 Technologies Used

-Python

-Streamlit – Web interface

-OpenAI Whisper – Speech-to-text

-DistilBART – Text summarization

-Helsinki NLP Opus-MT – English to Hindi translation

-ReportLab – PDF generation

-Hugging Face Transformers

-🏗️ System Workflow

-User uploads a lecture audio file

-Audio is converted into text using Whisper

-Text is summarized using a transformer model

-Output can be translated to Hindi

-Results are displayed and downloadable as PDFs

-📁 Project Structure
+# 🎧 **LectNotes AI**
+### *Smart Lecture Assistant for Audio-to-Notes & Summaries*

+LectNotes AI is an AI-powered web application that converts lecture audio into structured text and concise summaries.
+It also supports English-to-Hindi translation, making it useful for multilingual learners and academic environments.

+---

+## 🚀 **Key Features**

+- 🎤 **Speech-to-Text Conversion**
+  Converts uploaded lecture audio files into readable text using the Whisper speech recognition model.

+- 📘 **Automatic Lecture Summarization**
+  Generates concise and meaningful summaries from long lecture transcripts using transformer-based NLP models.

+- 🌐 **English → Hindi Translation**
+  Provides multilingual support by translating transcripts and summaries into Hindi.

+- 📄 **PDF Export**
+  Enables users to download transcripts and summaries as PDF files for offline study.

+- 🎨 **Clean & Interactive UI**
+  Built using Streamlit with a simple, academic-friendly interface.

+---

+## 🧠 **Technologies Used**

+- **Python**
+- **Streamlit** – Web application framework
+- **OpenAI Whisper** – Speech-to-text model
+- **DistilBART** – Text summarization model
+- **Helsinki NLP Opus-MT** – English to Hindi translation
+- **Hugging Face Transformers**
+- **ReportLab** – PDF generation

+---

+## 🏗️ **System Workflow**

+1. User uploads a lecture audio file
+2. Audio is converted to text using Whisper
+3. Transcript is summarized using a transformer model
+4. Optional translation to Hindi is applied
+5. Output is displayed and can be downloaded as a PDF

+---

+## 📁 **Project Structure**

 LectNotes-AI/
 │
 ├── app.py